 - RUN!
 Get to higher ground immediately.
 Find a place that is 100 feet above sea level or drive 10 or more miles inland.
 If your only available option is to climb a few stories of a tall concrete building, then go for it.
 Worst case scenario, if you can’t find a safe place, grab something sturdy and hold on for dear life— this should be your last resort option.

-- The first tsunami wave is typically NOT the largest.
+- The first wave is typically NOT the largest.
 Expect more waves to follow for at least a day.
-They’ll eventually diminish in magnitude but don’t return to coastal or low-lying areas until authorities say the threat is over.
+They’ll eventually diminish in magnitude but don’t return to coastal or low-lying areas until local officials say the threat is over.

 What to do after a tsunami:

 - Do not walk in flooded areas.
-Not only can floodwaters be contaminated, but they might sweep you away.
+Not only can floodwaters be contaminated, but they may have strong currents that can sweep you away.

 - Do not walk near downed power lines.
 They may be live wires.
 It’s better to call the electric company to come out and inspect them.
 If you’re able to stay and wait for them to arrive, you can warn other passerby’s to stay away too.